 Just To Earn $500 Extra Per Month, You Have To Reach The Gold Executive Level, And Only 1.09% Of All Nu Skin Distributors Reach This Level

-Also, from the commission plan, only 1.59% actually makes more than $500 per month.
+In addition, from the commission plan, only 1.59% actually makes more than $500 per month.

 Nu Skin Has been In Legal Hot-Waters More Than Once

 Another issue that raises the question: is Nu Skin a scam?, is the fact that Nu Skin has been in legal hot-waters numerous times.
-For example in 1997, Nu Skin had to pay $1.5 million to resolve FTC charges over fat loss claims for supplements – Source: FTC.
+For example, in 1997, Nu Skin had to pay $1.5 million to resolve FTC charges over fat loss claims for supplements – Source: FTC.

 Nu Skin Pros & Cons